yt-dlp/yt-dlp/README.md

 You can merge the video and audio of multiple formats into a single file using `-f <format1>+<format2>+...` (requires ffmpeg installed), for example `-f bestvideo+bestaudio` will download the best video-only format, the best audio-only format and mux them together with ffmpeg.

-**Deprecation warning**: Since the *below* described behavior is complex and counter-intuitive, this will be removed and multistreams will be enabled by default in the future.
+**Deprecation warning** - Since the *below* described behavior is complex and counter-intuitive, this will be removed and multistreams will be enabled by default in the future.
 A new operator will be instead added to limit formats to single audio/video

 Unless `--video-multistreams` is used, all formats with a video stream except the first one are ignored.
 Similarly, unless `--audio-multistreams` is used, all formats with an audio stream except the first one are ignored.
 For example, `-f bestvideo+best+bestaudio --video-multistreams --audio-multistreams` will download and merge all 3 given formats.
 The resulting file will have 2 video streams and 2 audio streams.
 But `-f bestvideo+best+bestaudio --no-video-multistreams` will download and merge only `bestvideo` and `bestaudio`. `best` is ignored since another format containing a video stream (`bestvideo`) has already been selected.
 The order of the formats is therefore important. `-f best+bestaudio --no-audio-multistreams` will download and merge both formats while `-f bestaudio+best --no-audio-multistreams` will ignore `best` and download only `bestaudio`.